foundeo/fixinator/README.md

 This is a very powerful feature, so make sure you only use it on variables, functions or patterns you know are safe.

+### engines

+An array of CFML engines that the code runs on.

+### includeScanners

+An array of scanner ids which to use, all other scanners will be ignored.

 ## Ignoring issues in code